CONNECTING WOMEN ACROSS THE GLOBE TO SUPPORT WOMEN’S RIGHTS

-The Alliance’s long-distance Empowerment Programs take advantage of free Internet-based communication technology to help open the world to women in developing countries through long-distance volunteers.
+AIWR’s long-distance Empowerment Programs take advantage of free Internet-based communication technology to help open the world to women in developing countries through long-distance volunteers.
 The volunteers use Skype and e-mail to meet long distance with women and girls in developing countries to provide individual tutoring and mentoring.
 The exchanges that occur through this process help move women and girls toward their personal education or employment goals while also helping to bridge worlds and improve understanding between different cultures.
-The following is a brief introduction to our Afghanistan and Nepal Empowerment Programs.
+The following is a brief introduction to our Empowerment Programs, currently offered in Afghanistan.

 The purpose of the English Program is to increase the English capacity of women leaders and future women leaders by offering live, long-distance, one-on-one English classes.
 By improving their English skills, women and girls can more easily reach out to the international community for information, advice and funding, as well as sharing their experiences with the world.
 Improved English skills also help women obtain employment and educational opportunities.

 The English Program matches women and girls with certified and experienced ESL/EFL teachers.
 Each student and teacher pair meet on-line twice a week via an app such as Skype for live English classes, using both voice and instant messaging features.
 In addition to providing individualized English lessons, the sessions provide the women and girls with professional women role models and mentoring.
 The live sessions also give both the students and teachers a unique opportunity to directly meet and learn about each others’ cultures.
 This unique cultural exchange helps to build better international understanding, one person at a time.